Mary L. Trump: Will of Fred Trump Sr.

 Fred Trump Sr.'s will left the bulk of his estate, in equal shares, to his surviving children, while each of his grandchildren was left $200,000.
 In 1981, when Mary's father predeceased him, Fred Sr.'s lawyers had recommended amending his will, to leave Fred Trump Jr.'s children larger shares than the grandchildren with living parents, writing that "Given the size of your estate, this is tantamount to disinheriting them.
 You may wish to increase their participation in your estate to avoid ill will in the future."
 However, Fred Trump Sr. refused to do so.

 Fred Sr. was diagnosed with "mild senile dementia" in 1991 and about two years later began to suffer from Alzheimer's disease.
-Donald Trump, at the time facing financial ruin, sought control of his elderly father's estate, leading to an epic family fight.
+Donald Trump, at the time facing financial ruin, sought control of his elderly father's estate, leading to a family fight which The Washington Post described as "epic".
 When Fred Trump Sr. died in 1999, Mary Trump and her brother, Fred Trump III, contested their grandfather's will.

-Shortly after Fred Sr.'s death, Fred III's wife gave birth to a son named William, who has infantile spasms, a rare and debilitating medical condition requiring a lifetime of care.
+Shortly after Fred Sr.'s death, Fred III's wife gave birth to a son named William, who was diagnosed with epileptic spasms, a rare and debilitating medical condition requiring a lifetime of care.
 Fred Sr. had established a foundation that paid the medical expenses of his family.
 Mary Trump and her brother filed suit against Donald Trump and two of his three living siblings, Maryanne Trump Barry and Robert Trump, for exerting undue influence on the elderly Fred Sr.'s will.
-In response, Donald, Maryanne and Robert cut off Mary and Fred III's medical insurance, including coverage for William.
+In response, Donald, Maryanne and Robert cut Mary and Fred III's medical insurance off, including coverage for William.
 The lawsuit was settled in 2001, with Mary and Fred III selling their interests in the family business (which included ground leases for two of Fred Sr.'s major properties).

-In 2018, Mary Trump provided financial records, including some Trump family tax returns, to The New York Times for its exposé on Fred and Donald Trump's finances, which alleges that the latter "participated in dubious tax schemes ... including instances of outright fraud".
+Mary Trump provided financial records, including some Trump family tax returns, to The New York Times for its 2018 exposé on Fred and Donald Trump's finances, which alleges that Fred and the siblings of Fred Jr. – especially Donald – "participated in dubious tax schemes ... including instances of outright fraud", effectively avoiding over $500 million in gift taxes.